Arkenstone I: A Novel Method for Robustly Capturing High Specific Energy Outflows In Cosmological Simulations: Results

 At this point, it is worth reporting the additional computational expense associated with the displacement recoupling and refinement scheme, relative to the \highspec{} simulation which does not use them.
-Our fiducial \highark{} simulation, which refines the wind by a factor of 100 in mass, increases runtime by a factor of 1.5.
-This cost is not associated with the operation of the scheme itself (e.g. neighbour searches, refinement operations etc.) which make up approximately 0.2 per cent of the total cost of the simulation.
-The cost comes from populating finer bins of the timestep hierarchy; there are more resolution elements in the wind and their individual timesteps are shorter (because the wind is hotter and faster, while cell diameters are smaller).
-The variation runs in this section which refine by a factor of 10 and 1000 are 1.1 and 10 times more expensive than the \highspec{} simulation, respectively.
-It should be noted that, in general, the relative expense of the scheme depends not only on the refinement level and input mass and energy loadings (these combine to determine the number of wind resolution elements and their timesteps) but also the fraction of expense associated with other components (non-wind gas, stars, dark matter etc.).
+First of all, it is worth remarking that all of the simulations presented in this work required negligible computational resources by the standards of most contemporary simulations of individual galaxies, because we intentionally only used a resolution appropriate for a cosmological volume.
+The \highspec{} simulation required only 126~CPUhr to reach 2.5~Gyr of evolution.
+Our fiducial \highark{} simulation, which refines the wind by a factor of 100 in mass, increases runtime by a factor of 1.3.
+The variation runs in this section which refine by a factor of 10 and 1000 are 1.1 and 3.3 times more expensive than the \highspec{} simulation, respectively.
+The extra computational expense is not directly associated with the operation of the scheme itself (e.g. neighbour searches, refinement operations etc.) which makes up approximately 0.2 per cent of the total cost of the simulation.
+The scheme results in an increased population of cells on shorter timesteps because cells near the base of the wind are in general hotter and have smaller diameters.
+This partially contributes to the additional cost.